 Yanan Shaanxi, China Travel Guide

 China operates largely as a cashto a lesser extentciety.
 Digital payment methods like WeChat Pay and Alipay are dominant.
-Setting these up and linking them to an international card (if your card is supported) before your trip is highly recommended.
+Setting these up and linking them to an international card (if your card is supported) before your vacation is highly recommended.
 While cash is still accepted, many smaller vendors and even some taxis prefer or only accept mobile payments.

 Tipping is generally not customary in mainland China, and Yan'an holds to this norm.
 It is not expected in restaurants, hotels, or for taxi drivers.
-Trying to tip might even cause confusion or refusal.
+Trying to give a tip might even cause confusion or refusal.
 In some instances, tour guides might accept a small gratuity as a gesture of appreciation, but this is not obligatory.
 Focus on expressing your gratitude verbally for good service.

 Approx. ¥170-400 (USD 24-55)